-ADVANCED STATISTICS Prerequisite: A in Algebra 2 Adv & Geometry Adv with teacher recommendation, or Honors Algebra 2 with teacher recommendation.
+Prerequisite: A in Algebra 2 Adv & Geometry Adv with teacher recommendation, or Honors Algebra 2 with teacher recommendation.

 Statistics is the science and art of making predictions and decisions in the face of uncertainty.
 This course is intended for college bound students and required for most college degree programs, will introduce students to four broad topics: exploratory data analysis, planning and conducting a study, probability, and statistical inference.
 This course will include using graphing calculators and other technology, projects and labs, cooperative group problem solving, and technical writing.
-Advanced Statistics will follow the curriculum determined by the dual credit college through College Credit Plus.
-Students wishing to obtain college credit for this course must follow the application & admissions procedures outlined by the College Credit Plus Program.
-If students do not meet the application & deadline standards, they will receive high school credit only.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
-LEVEL 4
+Honors Statistics will follow the curriculum determined by the dual credit college through College Credit Plus.
+You will not receive college credit if you enroll in this course.
+LEVEL 3

-MAT 131 STATISTICS CCP Prerequisite: Must complete CCP Admissions Requirements
+MAT 131 STATISTICS CCP

+Prerequisite: Must complete CCP Admissions Requirements

 MAT 131 is a dual credit course offered by Cincinnati State in the College Credit Plus Program.
 Students completing this course will earn 3 college credits through Cincinnati State.
 The courses will follow the curriculum determined by the dual credit college through College Credit Plus.
 Students wishing to obtain college credit for this course must follow the application & admissions procedures outlined by the College Credit Plus Program at Cincinnati State.
 If students do not meet the application & deadline standards, they will receive high school credit only.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
 LEVEL 4

-PRE-CALCULUS ADV Prerequisite: Algebra 2 - A "C" or better in Algebra 2 is recommended for this course.
+ADV PRE-CALCULUS Prerequisite: Algebra 2 - A "C" or better in Algebra 2 is recommended for this course.

-Pre-Calculus ADV is a traditional Pre-Calculus course that prepares students for the future study of Calculus and for taking various college admissions exams.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
+Pre-Calculus CP is a traditional Pre-Calculus course that prepares students for the future study of Calculus and for taking various college admissions exams.
 LEVEL 2

-ADVANCED PRE-CALCULUS Prerequisite: Honors Math Selection Criteria
+HONORS PRE-CALCULUS Prerequisite: Honors Math Selection Criteria

-Advanced Pre-Calculus is a challenging and academically rigorous course for 11th grade Honors Math students.
+Honors Pre-Calculus is a challenging and academically rigorous course for 11th grade Honors Math students.
 In the course, students are expected to cover more material and much more in depth; develop excellent proficiency in algebraic method and technique; have outstanding recall of formulas, methods, and the "finer points" of mathematics; and be able to use higher levels of thinking skills to do problems and applications that require much more analysis and synthesis of information.
-Advanced Pre-Calculus is a fast-paced course so that topics can be studied more deeply, more topics can be studied, and numerous and varied real world applications can be explored.
-Adv Pre-Calculus will follow the curriculum determined by the dual credit college through College Credit Plus.
+Honors Pre-Calculus is a fast-paced course so that topics can be studied more deeply, more topics can be studied, and numerous and varied real world applications can be explored.
+Honors Pre-Calculus will follow the curriculum determined by the dual credit college through College Credit Plus.
+You will not receive college credit if you enroll in this course.
+LEVEL 3

+MAT 151 College Algebra CCP Prerequisite: Must complete CCP Admissions Requirements

+Students completing this course will earn 4 college credit hours from Cincinnati State through the College Credit Plus Program.
+MAT 151 will follow the curriculum determined by the dual credit college through College Credit Plus.
 Students wishing to obtain college credit for this course must follow the application & admissions procedures outlined by the College Credit Plus Program.
 If students do not meet the application & deadline standards, they will receive high school credit only.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
-LEVEL 4

-MAT 153 PRE-CALCULUS CCP Prerequisite: Must complete CCP Admissions Requirements

-Students completing this course will earn 6 college credit hours from Cincinnati State through the College Credit Plus Program.
-Adv Pre-Calculus will follow the curriculum determined by the dual credit college through College Credit Plus.
-Students wishing to obtain college credit for this course must follow the application & admissions procedures outlined by the College Credit Plus Program.
-If students do not meet the application & deadline standards, they will receive high school credit only.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
+This is a one semester course.
 LEVEL 4